Joshuabaker2/polyline-cpp/README.md

 # polyline-cpp
 A polyline encoder/decoder for GPS coordinates.
 No dynamic memory allocation, so it's safe for embedded programming!

+I made this tool because I wanted a way to store GPS Coordinates on an embedded platform with very little available memory.
+My device also communicated with other devices over serial, so it was also easier to send a polyline string rather than a large list of coordinates.

 To see how polyline encoding/decoding works, check out Google's [Interactive Polyline Encoder Utility](https://developers.google.com/maps/documentation/utilities/polylineutility).
 ## How To Build